adben/testingNG/scripts/md/slides.md

 class: generators
 build_lists: true

-- New web development Architecture demands a better back-end and front-end integration
+- The new web development Architecture demands a better back-end and front-end integration.
-- Other Conclusions? you gotta be kidding me!
+- On projects where the front-end and back-end are somewhat coupled, using Maven as our primary build system with binaries like Grunt and Bower called out as needed is completely feasible.
-- JS-Java live in perpetual work in progress
+- For new projects, keeping these two pieces distinctly separate comes with the flexibility to use whatever tooling chain you want, including just using Grunt for your front-end.